martinaguero/digideal-ui/web/src/API.md

 terminal SERIAL: '#'('A'..'Z'|'0'..'9')*;
 ```

-If you need another format of contract with more parties, conditions or attributes, please write us to: `trimatek.org@gmail.com` in order to design the new grammar and build the parser.
+If you need a personalized contract with different parties, conditions or attributes, please contact us at: `trimatek.org@gmail.com`

 &nbsp;&nbsp;
 ### Entity